 Since Eskay was in production, over $2 billion has been invested in infrastructure in the area.

-The 2021 open-pit resource at Eskay Creek contains 5.3 million ounces at 4.3 g/t AuEq in the Proven and Probable category.
-Skeena completed a Prefeasibility Study (PFS) in July 2021 on Eskay Creek which highlights an NPV5% of C$1.2B, 77% IRR and a 0.8-year payback at US$1,700/oz Au.
-If you would like more information on the PEA, click here.
-The company is aggressively advancing Eskay towards a Pre-Feasibility Study with a target to release in Q2 2021.
+The open-pit Eskay Creek reserves contain 3.88 million ounces at 4.57 g/t AuEq in the Proven and Probable category.
+Skeena completed a Prefeasibility Study (PFS) in July 2021 on Eskay Creek which highlights an after-tax NPV5% of C$1.4B, 56% IRR and a 1.4-year payback at US$1,550/oz Au.
+The company is aggressively advancing Eskay Creek towards a Feasibility Study which is expected to be released in Q1 2022.